-Due to this pest's rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.
+Due to this insects rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.

-This involves introducing tiny parasitic wasps, Encarsia formosa, which attack the whitefly nymphs.
-The parasite is available by mail order from the suppliers of biological controls.
-It is important to introduce the parasite before plants are heavily infested as it cannot give instant control.
-Parasitised nymphs turn black so it is easy to monitor the progress of the control.
-As Encarsia is killed by most insecticides, avoid spraying with products other than fatty acids, urea/mineral lattice, plant extracts or plant oils (see below) prior to its introduction.
+This involves introducing tiny parasitoid wasps, Encarsia formosa, which prey on the whitefly scale nymphs.
+The parasitoid is available by mail order from the Biological control suppliers .
+It is important to introduce the parasitoid before plants are heavily infested as it cannot give instant control.
+Parasitised whitefly nymphs turn black so it is easy to monitor the progress of the control.
+As Encarsia is killed by most insecticides, avoid spraying with products other than fatty acids, plant invigorators, plant extracts or plant oils (see below) prior to its introduction.